- Lots of functionality

 features & specs

-We weren't given a complete list of features, but it's fair to assume equipment levels on the Metris won't be lavish.
+Equipment levels on the Metris aren't lavish at the lower end, as is typical for small vans.
 Some nice extras can be added, however, in the form of optional navigation, automatic air conditioning, and electric sliding doors.
-Key specs for the passenger van include standard seating for seven, maximum payload of 1,874 pounds, towing capacity of 4,960 lb, and cargo volume of 38 cubic feet.
+Key specs for the passenger van include standard seating for seven, maximum payload of 1,874 lbs., towing capacity of 4,960 lbs., and cargo volume of 38 cubic feet.
 (The cargo van ups cargo volume to 186 cubic feet, while maximum payload rises to 2,502 lb.)

-The Metris has been rated by the EPA at 20 mpg city, 23 highway, 22 combined in passenger setup, 21/24/22 mpg in cargo van specification.
+The Metris has been rated by the EPA at 20 mpg city, 23 highway, 22 combined in passenger setup, 21/24/22 mpg in slightly lighter cargo van specification.